Activities and Events

 NRT trainees, both funded and unfunded, will have the opportunity to write a proposal to apply for a NRT seed grant (annual call) to support their research.
 Core faculty team will review and select winning proposals.
 Trainees receiving a seed grant will submit a report one year later, and present their results in the monthly research colloquia series.

-The NRT CMOS+X Journal club meets every first Thursday of the month from 12:30 to 1:30 in ENG 17-2560.
-Free pizza and drinks are available.
-This journal club allows trainees to present on subjects that are of interest to them and learn of other topics their fellow peers are studying.
+The NRT CMOS+X Journal Club (JC) meets every first Thursday of the month from 12:30 PM to 1:30 PM in ENG 17-2560.
+Pizza and drinks are provided!
+This journal club allows trainees to present on subjects that are of interest to them and learn what fellow peers are studying.

 Past Journal Club Info: